Anhad-Sodhi/1800_202330_30/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when they come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when they come to url ├── browsing.html            # browsing page
+├── home.html                # the landing page after the user logs in ├── listing.html             # the listing information page when the user clicks on a listing ├── listings.html            # the page that shows all of the user's listings ├── login.html               # the login page
+├── map.html                 # the map page that shows all the listings ├── submission.html          # the page to create a new listing └── README.md

 It has the following subfolders and files: